dragozed/fighting-game/README.md

 ## What is Fighting Game?

-Fighting Game is a game that you try to get through stages by defeating bosses with your characters.
+Fighting game is a roguelike game where the player tries to defeat stages using his/her character and minion.
+When your character dies the run is over and you need to start from stage1.
+Defeating stages rewards with materials.
+Players can use the materials to improve the village and get stronger to push later stages.

+## Backend

+You can find backend repo for this project [here](https://github.com/dragozed/fighting-game-backend).